abfab75/slidious/README.md

   <tr>
     <td>onInit</td>
     <td>settings</td>
-    <td>Called right after fbm is initialized.
+    <td>Called right after Slidious is initialized.
 You will be able to modify the settings object.</td>
   </tr>
   <tr>
     <td>onEnter</td>